 - You must be enrolled in all 4U/M prerequisite courses for admission.

 - This phase takes place during April and May.

 - Admissions during this phase are based on your best six 4U/M courses.

-Note: If you do not receive an offer of admission during phase 1 or 2 of the admission process, it will not negatively impact your application in any way.
-The reason you would have not received a decision on your application in these first 2 phases is either because insufficient grade information is available to us, or because you haven’t met the prerequisite requirements we required during that phase.
-We will continue to consider your application during each phase as we receive new grade information until the end of May.
+Note: If you do not receive an offer of admission during the first 2 phases, it will either be due to insufficient grade information being available to us or because you do not meet the elevated prerequisite requirements we are looking for during that specific phase.
+Your application will not be negatively impacted in any way and we will continue to consider you for admission as we receive new grade information, until the end of May.

 For more information and updates, visit our Undergraduate Admission Toolkit.

 Residence applications are completed online.
 You will receive details and deadlines in Laurier's First-Year Student Welcome Book that will be mailed to you with your first offer of admission.
-Residence is guaranteed to students coming into university for the first time and whose application form and deposit are received by the posted deadline.
+Residence is guaranteed to studenters entering first-year studies who have never attended a postsecondary institution and whose application form and deposit are received by the posted deadline.
 Find more information about residence at Laurier.